muggin/dl-notes/notes/gnmt.md

 _Link:_ https://arxiv.org/abs/1609.08144

 #### Summary
 The authors propose an end-to-end neural model for NMT which is an extension of the Encoder-Decoder architecture.
 The architecture consists of deep, LSTM-based, recurrent layers combined with attention mechanisms and residual connections between the layers.
-To improve the models performance on rare words, training was performed on a set of common sub-word units (wordpieces) both for the source and target sequences.
-The target sequence is decoded using a modified version of Beam search that includes a coverage penalty and length normalization.
+To improve the models performance on rare words, training was performed on a set of sub-word units (wordpieces) common for the source and target languages.
+The wordpieces were created using a fully data-driven approach.
+The target sequence was decoded using a modified version of Beam search that includes a coverage penalty and length normalization.
 During training and inference data and model parallelism was utilized.

 #### Key points
 - 8 stacked recurrent layers in the Encoder and Decoder